lagua/dforma/readme.md

 Property | Description
 -------- | -----------
-`store` | Store containing the schemata to edit `addControls` | Controls that will be used to edit the schema properties
+`store` | Store containing the schemata to edit `editControls` | Array of ontrols that will be used to edit the schema properties

 ## JSON Schema Utility